pegaltier/backtest-kit/docs/interfaces/AverageBuyCommitNotification.md

 createdAt: number
 ```

-Unix timestamp in milliseconds when the tick result was created (from candle timestamp in backtest or execution context when in live)
+Unix timestamp in milliseconds when the notification was created